Time Fades Away: Time Fades Away II and Tuscaloosa

 In October 2009, Young told Guitar World that a disc titled Time Fades Away II would be included in the second volume of the Archives box set series, noting: "It's interesting because [Time Fades Away II] has a different drummer than what was on that album.
 Kenny Buttrey was in there for the first half, and Johnny Barbata came in for the second.
 It's a completely different thing, with completely different songs."

 In January 2019, in an interview with Rolling Stone, Young mentioned the upcoming release of Tuscaloosa, a live album featuring the February 5th, 1973 show at Tuscaloosa, Alabama from the tour.
 The album was released on June 7, 2019.
 Young has since stated on his Archives website that Tuscaloosa is "as close as Time Fades Away II that we'll get".

 Track listing

+All tracks written by Neil Young.